trisulnsm/dinodoc/trisuldocs/docs/ipdr/advanced.md

    and then download the results when done
 2. Results - the results will be in compliance format including the full IP details as well as the NAT (if applicable)
-3. Dashboard - dashboard shows running queries, completed queries, download results
+3. Dashboard - dashboard shows running queries, completed queries, and download results
 4. Cancel - allows cancel of long running queries, number of records are constantly updated